leeoniya/uPlot/docs/investigations/minimal-axis-ranging-plan.md

 The commit also clears uncached paths when configured and fires `ready` once.
 Legacy synchronous `batch()` handling remains outside the MVP guarantee.

 ## Incremental milestones

+These milestones record the original vertical-only implementation plan.
+The [scope and activation rules](#scope) describe current support.

 ### 1. Numeric proof of concept